spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 </Tabs>

 ## Roll back Cluster Profiles
 One of the key advantages of using cluster profile versions is that they make it possible to maintain a copy of previously known working states.
-The ability to roll back to a previously working cluster profile will shorten the time to recovery in the event of an incident.
+The ability to roll back to a previously working cluster profile in one click shortens the time to recovery in the event of an incident.

 The process to roll back to a previous version is identical to the process for applying a new version.